Synchronous Online Experiments Workshop

 Most of the technical material can be found on the

-the beginning of the workshop.
+Slides deck of the workshop.

 There are no strict pre-requirements, however prior knowledge of computer

 programming will be helpful.
 The FAQ page does a pretty good job at explaining what to

 Participants are encouraged to bring their own laptops to run code